All Episodes

 That's what he was trying to do.

-This notion that smart has uh smart or you're you you worked harder than uh than everybody else, a whole lot of smart working, hard working people out there, a lot of smart people out there.
+A whole lot of smart working, hardworking people out there, a lot of smart people out there.

-So what's ironic about this?
+So what's ironic about it?

-People who take credit for their own success.
+Here's Obama upset, apparently, by people who take credit for their own success.

 Yet doesn't he do the same thing?

-I got been lucky.
+I got been luck.

-It's he was insulting.
+He was insulting.

 Now, Mr. Barrow has done something interesting.

-That's the TV show written by Aaron Sorkin, and he remembered a scene in West Wing.
+That's the TV show written by Aaron Sorkin.

-Speech writer Sam Seaborn, played by Rob Lowe, explains to the staff of some liberal House members why he will not insert a line in President Bartlett's upcoming speech.
+Speechwriter Sam Seaborn, played by Rob Lowe, explains to the staff of some liberal House members why he will not insert a line in President Bartlett's upcoming speech.

 They want, in this TV show, they want the president to attack Republican tax cut proposals as financing private jets and swimming pools for the wealthy.

-And the speech writer for the president, Sam Seaborn, Rob Lowe says, Henry, last fall, every time your boss got on the stump and said it's time for the rich to pay their fair share, I hid under a couch and I changed my name.
+And the speech writer for the president, Sam Seaborn, Rob Lowe, says, Henry, last fall, every time your boss got on the stump and said it's time for the rich to pay their fair share, I hid under a couch and I changed my name.

 I paid my fair share, Henry, and the fair share of 26 other people.

-And it's in my best interest that everybody be able to go to schools and drive on roads, but I don't get 27 votes on election day.
+And it's in my best interest that everybody be able to go to schools and drive on roads.

-The fire department doesn't come to my house 27 times faster, and the water doesn't come out of my faucet 27 times hotter.
+And the water doesn't come out of my faucet 27 times hotter.

 The top 1% of wage earners in this country pay for nearly 22% of this country.